JakubHeba/jakubheba.github.io/SLAE/Shell-Reverse-TCP/index.md

 - /usr/include/i386-linux-gnu/asm/unistd_32.h

-Each call system has its own identifier, which if you want to call directly describes it.
-For example, socketcall () has the identifier 102, which can be easily checked by grepping its name.
+<p style="text-align: justify;">Each call system has its own identifier, which if you want to call directly describes it.
+For example, socketcall () has the identifier 102, which can be easily checked by grepping its name.</p>

 ```sh
 $ cat /usr/include/i386-linux-gnu/asm/unistd_32.h | grep socketcall
 #define __NR_socketcall 102
 ```
-In addition, in order to call the system call, in most cases you will need to set the appropriate arguments (system calls should be treated as a function) in the correct registers and order.
+<p style="text-align: justify;">In addition, in order to call the system call, in most cases you will need to set the appropriate arguments (system calls should be treated as a function) in the correct registers and order.</p>

 Processor registers can be used as "containers" for arguments.
 In the case of system calls, it looks like this:
 - EAX is responsible for the system call identifier